MatejKastak/orglearn/README.md

 ## Contributing

-Constributions are highly appreciated.
+Contributions are highly appreciated.
 If you choose to contribute please read the Contribution Guidelines (TBD).

 We are using the [black](https://github.com/psf/black) for the source code formatting.
-To use it automatically preprare pre-commit hooks with the following command.
+To use it automatically prepare pre-commit hooks with the following command.

 ```sh